gvwilson/thirdbit/_posts/2011/2011-04-08-table-of-contents.md

 date: 2011-04-08 16:18:03
 year: 2011
 ---
 If all goes well, <em>The Architecture of Open Source Applications</em> will be available for purchase by the beginning of May.
-As a teaser, there's a table of contents below the fold&mdash;we think it's going to be a great book, and hope you'll think so too.
+As a teaser, there's a table of contents below the fold–we think it's going to be a great book, and hope you'll think so too.

 <ul>
 	<li>Amy Brown &amp; Greg Wilson: <em>Introduction</em> (15)</li>